-These women-founded sex toy companies are engineering products from a female POV
+These women-led sex toy brands will help you put yourself first this Valentine’s day

 Le Wand

 Sex educator and founder Alicia Sinclair creates unapologetically sparkly, rose-gold, and pastel vibrators and toys.
 Le Wand’s suite of products mostly lean on a classic “magic wand” shape, with thoughtful upgrades: a lightweight Petite Size, flexible silicone heads, easy-press buttons to access 30 vibration speeds and patterns, and wireless versatility.
-Also intriguing is the Le Wand Deux.
-Currently 20% off, it’s a a palm-size, bunny-eared mini toy that can be used to nestle even the smallest of pleasure zones in all encompassing vibration.
+Also intriguing is the Le Wand Deux, a palm-size, bunny-eared mini toy that can be used to nestle even the smallest of pleasure zones in all encompassing vibration.